hatchways/team-acorn/README.md

 2. Install the dependencies with `pipenv install`.
 This also createa a virtual environment, if there isn't one already
 4. run `pipenv shell`
 3. Activate the virtual environment and start the app with `FLASK_APP=run.py FLASK_DEBUG=1 flask run`
+4. proceed to run worker instructions.

+## Starting the worker for tasks:
+0. update pipenv `pipenv update`
+1. Open new terminal and go to the server folder.
+2. run `pipenv shell`
+3. cd back to team-acorn directory `cd ..`
+4. run worker `rq worker --with-scheduler`

 ## Setup Local Postgres Database (for linux machines)